ham-radio-72/green-phys.github.io/README.md

 # Acknowledgements

-This work is supported by National Science Foundation under the award CSSI-2310582
+This work is supported by the US National Science Foundation as part of the NSF CSSI program under the award NSF OAC-2310582